nabeelvalley/docs/src/content/blog-md/2026/26-03/bubbletea-commands.md

 ---
-title: A nice approach to async work
+title: Async TUIs using Bubble Tea
-description: Using Bubbletea commands in Go for snappy TUIs
+description: Using Bubble Tea commands in Go for snappy TUIs
 subtitle: 26 March 2026
 published: true
 feature: true
 ---

+> Assumed audience: UI developers, people who program in Go, or anyone just generally interested in making computers to things using code

 There was a little bug I ran into a while back but hadn't been important enough for me to fix until yesterday when it started to slow me down